Metformin and Ozempic are popular prescription drugs that are used to help people manage their diabetes.

 Is metformin safer than Ozempic?

-Metformin is often considered to be among the safest and most studied drugs for helping people to manage their blood sugar.
+Metformin is often considered to be among the safest and most studied drugs for helping people manage their blood sugar.

-While metformin has been been in common use longer than Ozempic, each drug has undergone extensive, rigorous testing.
+While metformin has been in common use longer than Ozempic, each drug has undergone extensive, rigorous testing.

 However, each person’s risk factors and their own experience of side effects will differ.
-So it’s important to work with your doctor to understand how each drug’s safety profile, risks, and side effects stack up against its benefits, all within the context of your health history and goals.
+So it’s important to work with your doctor to understand how each drug’s safety profile, risks, and side effects stack up against its benefits, all within the context of your personal health history and goals.

 You can read more about which foods to avoid here: